Amnezia VPN: Amnezia Free

-AmneziaFree is a Telegram bot for free access to blocked media and social networks websites.
-The developers launched AmneziaFree in March 2022, when Russian authorities started blocking media and global social platforms based on military censorship.
-One year after the 2022 Russian invasion of Ukraine, AmneziaFree had almost 100,000 active users.
+Amnezia Free is a solution that provides free access to blocked media and social networks websites in countries with heavy internet censorship or where authorities put technical and financial pressure on VPN users and providers.
+The developers launched Amnezia Free in March 2022, when Russian authorities started blocking media and global social platforms based on military censorship.
+One year after its launch, Amnezia_Free had almost 100,000 active users.